MicrosoftDocs/biztalk-docs/biztalk/technical-guides/how-to-move-the-bam-archive-database1.md

 4. Click **Start**, click **Run**, type **cmd**, and then click **OK**.

-5. On a computer running [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)], browse to the following folder:
+5. On a computer running BizTalk Server, browse to the following folder:

     -   If [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] is installed on a 64-bit version of Windows Server: